 Why do people form close bonds with those who’re not related to them?

-It’s all due to a psychological phenomenon known as reciprocal altruism.
-In simple words, reciprocal altruism is nothing but mutual benefit.
-We form bonds with people and help them so that we may get helped in return.
-Friendships simply can’t exist without the prospect of mutual benefit.
+The psychological phenomenon called reciprocal altruism is responsible for this.
+Reciprocal altruism is nothing but mutual benefit.
+We form bonds with people and help them so we may get helped in return.
+Friendships and relationships simply can’t exist without the prospect of mutual benefit.

 Origins of reciprocal altruism

-During most of our evolutionary history, hunting was the main activity for procuring food.
-But success from hunting was unpredictable and erratic.
-One week a hunter would obtain more meat than required and another week he’d acquire nothing at all.
+During most of our evolutionary history, hunting was an important activity for procuring food.
+But success in hunting was unpredictable.
+One week a hunter would obtain more meat than required, and another week he’d acquire nothing at all.

 Add to this the fact that meat can’t be stored for long and is easily spoiled.
 Our hunter ancestors, therefore, could only survive if they somehow ensured a continual supply of food.

 Vampire bats that suck cattle blood at night don’t always succeed.
 It has been observed that these bats provide regurgitated blood to their ‘friends’ when they’re in dire need.
-These ‘friends’ are bats who had provided them with blood in the past!
-They form close associations with each other even though they’re unrelated.
+These ‘friends’ are bats who had given them blood in the past.
+They form close associations with each other, even though they’re unrelated.

 Shadow of the future

 Reciprocal altruism is likely to occur when there’s a large shadow of the future.
-If the other person thinks that they’ll be interacting with you frequently in the extended future, then they have a strong incentive to be altruistic towards you.
-They expect you’ll be altruistic towards them in the future too.
+If the other person thinks they’ll be interacting with you frequently in the extended future, then they have an incentive to be altruistic towards you.
+They expect you’ll be altruistic to them in the future as well.

 In the beginning, students seek other students who might benefit them during the course.
 There’s simply no point in making friends when you’re hardly going to interact in the future.

-If it looks like a friend is going to be altruistic towards you beyond college, then you’re likely to form a lifelong bond with that friend.
-If a friend has helped you a lot in the past and so have you, then you’re likely to form a lifelong friendship with them because you’ve both already demonstrated your respective commitment to reciprocal altruism.
+If it looks like a friend is going to be altruistic towards you beyond college, you’re likely to form a lifelong bond with that friend.
+If a friend has helped you a lot in the past and so have you, you’re likely to form a lifelong friendship.
+It’s because you’ve both demonstrated your respective commitment to reciprocal altruism.

-When there’s no future to look forward to, chances of reciprocal altruism are less.
-It’s all about mutual benefit.
+When there’s no future to look forward to, chances of reciprocal altruism diminish.
+It all revolves around mutual benefit.